jl924/portfolio/README.md

 Jae Hoon Lee's portfolio!

 Have a look around and see how I code!
 Feel free to reach out anytime!
+Thank you!

 <p>
  <a href="https://www.linkedin.com/in/jae-hoon-lee/">